Colons and semicolons

 ‘If you’re the last person out of the office, follow these steps: first, rejoice at having finished for the day, even if it is five hours after everyone else has left; second, close the windows; third, switch off the lights; fourth, set the alarm.’

-Use a semicolon to link two separate sentences that are closely related, eg ‘Ella was back at work today; she’d been off moving house’.
+Use a semicolon to link two separate sentences that are closely related, eg ‘Ella was back at work today; she’d spent the previous week by the seaside’.